 Iron isomaltoside — Iron isomaltoside (Monofer) is available only in Europe.
 It can be administered in a single infusion, at a dose of 20 mg/kg, over 15 minutes.
 A test dose is not required.
 The elemental iron concentration is 100 mg/mL.

 Risks/prevention — IV iron has the potential to cause allergic reactions, including potentially life-threatening anaphylaxis.
 However, we believe these serious allergic reactions are exceedingly rare and vastly overestimated.

 In contrast to serious allergic reactions, IV iron may be associated with nonallergic infusion reactions including self-limiting urticaria, palpitations, dizziness, and neck and back spasm; generally, these occur in <1 percent of individuals and do not progress to more serious reactions .
+Similar to allergic reactions, higher rates of nonallergic reactions were seen with high molecular weight (HMW) iron dextran, which is no longer used.
 Trials involving IV iron product comparisons generally have shown similar rates of these infusion reactions between products.
 (See 'Choice of IV preparation' above.)